awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-managing-permissions.md

 # Using Identity\-based Polices \(IAM Policies\) for Amazon Transcribe<a name="access-control-managing-permissions"></a>

-This topic provides examples of identity\-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities \(users, groups, and roles\) and thereby grant permissions to perform Amazon Transcribe actions\.
+The following identity\-based policies demonstrate how an account administrator can attach permissions policies to IAM identities \(users, groups, and roles\) to grant permissions to perform Amazon Transcribe actions\.

 **Important**
 Before you proceed, we recommend that you review [Overview of Managing Access Permissions to Amazon Transcribe Resources](access-control-overview.md)\.